Did you see Pixar’s movie ‘Inside Out’?

 Using HALT as a guide, when you listen to your child’s behaviour, you’ll figure out what’s needed.
 When you are in a situation like Riley’s parents, you might not be able to provide an easy or immediate solution, but with the ‘HALT’ signpost to guide you, you will be able to see your child’s perspective.
-You’ll be able figure out together what’s possible, when you’re working as a team.
+You’ll be able figure out together what is possible, when you work together as a team.

 7. HALT – what’s going on for you!

 Remember you are not “super-mum” or “super-dad”.
 You won’t always respond in an ideal way.
 There are times when Anger (or Fear, Disgust or Sadness) might grab control.
 Go for a walk.
 Regain your calm.
 HALT – and ask yourself, ˜Am I Hungry/ Angry / Anxious / Lonely / iLL or Tired?
 Riley’s dad had been so busy trying to sort out the stresses the family were facing he hadn’t taken time to recharge his own batteries.
 If he’d taken time to relax with Riley (or with himself!) he’d have been in a better place to respond helpfully to her.

 You can’t be the parent you’d love to be if you’re not minding your own needs too.

 8. Build in time for fun as a family.